RauldeQueirozMendes/VSDataset/README.md

 This dataset may be used either for commercial or non-commercial applications.
 However, we do not provide any warranty (or assume liability) for the provided dataset.
 We encourage the readers to see the [license file](LICENSE) for terms.

-If you are planning to employ our dataset in your work, please mind citing our paper:
+If you are planning to employ our dataset in your work please mind citing our paper:

 ```
 @article{ribeiro2020real,